Mengzzii/RecipeAppPractice/README.md

 # Current Focus
 <br>
-This repository is currently focused on covering the content discussed in episodes 28 ~ 45 of the series, building a Todo List Application from scratch.
+This repository is currently focused on covering the content discussed in episodes 46 ~ 64 of the series, building a Recipe Application from scratch.